la1k/flyby/README.md

 Transponder database is read from `$BASEDIR/flyby/flyby.db`. `$BASEDIR` is assumed to be the same as above.

 As a user, you can put your transponder database in `$HOME/.local/share/flyby/flyby.db`.
-An example can be found in `$SOURCE_DIR/default/flyby.db`.